arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-how-to.md

             ( model, Cmd.none )
 ```

-Translating this example to Ruby and RES.
-First the event from different bounded context, i.e. ordering:
+Translating above example to Ruby and RES:

+1. The event from different bounded context, i.e. `Ordering`, we will be subscribing to it

 ```ruby
 module Ordering